-During last couple of month I was seeing some discussion and question in different online conferences and user groups about upgrade RAC and exadata to 126.96.36.199.
-The questions were mostly about upgrade procedure, timing, what can happen during the upgrade and how a system behaves after upgrade.
+During the last couple of months, I saw some discussions and questions in different online conferences and user groups about upgrading RAC and Exadata to 22.214.171.124.
+The questions were mostly about the upgrade procedure, the timing, the things that can happen during the upgrade and the system’s behavior after the upgrade.

-First, you need to read thoroughly oracle support note [ID 1373255.1] (strongly recommended as a primary guidance for the upgrade), make a general plan and calculate estimation time for every upgrade step.
+First, you need to thoroughly read the Oracle Support note [ID 1373255.1] (strongly recommended as a primary guidance for the upgrade), make a general plan, and calculate the estimated time for every upgrade step.
 Most of the steps can be done in rolling mode and don’t require full downtime for the environment.

-The second step is about gathering information about your current system and checking if your firmware and exadata software versions fulfill the requirements for 18.104.22.168.
+The second step is to gather information on your current system and check if your firmware and Exadata software versions fulfill the requirements for 220.127.116.11.

-There are several ways to get all necessary information from your exadata.
-The simplest way is to run exachk software and it will provide you all the information compiled together.
-Go to a database box on your exadata, set up user equivalence for user oracle to root the account on all database boxes, storage cells and infiniband switches or just keep the passwords handy and provide them when the script request them.
-Another way is to check the firmware/software by running on your exadata database box some scripts:
+There are several ways to get all necessary information from your Exadata.
+The simplest way is to run exachk software.
+It will provide you with all the information compiled together.
+Go to a database box on your Exadata, set up user equivalence for user Oracle to root the account on all database boxes, storage cells, and infiniband switches, or just keep the passwords handy and provide them when the script requests them.
+Another way is to check the firmware/software by running some scripts on your Exadata database box:

-a) –will show you version for your exadata software on a cell box
+a) –will show you the version for your Exadata software on a cell box

 Active image activated: 2011-07-23 17:57:58 -0700

 In partition rollback: Impossible

 Cell boot usb version: 184.108.40.206.3.110616

 Inactive image version: undefined